Aurangzeb: War of succession

 Aurangzeb then broke his arrangement with Murad Baksh, which probably had been his intention all along.
 Instead of looking to partition the empire between himself and Murad, he had his brother arrested and imprisoned at Gwalior Fort.
-Murad was executed on 4 December 1661, ostensibly for the murder of the diwan of Gujarat sometime earlier.
+Murad was executed on 4 December 1661, ostensibly for the murder of the diwan of Gujarat.
 The allegation was encouraged by Aurangzeb, who caused the diwan's son to seek retribution for the death under the principles of Sharia law.

 Meanwhile, Dara gathered his forces, and moved to the Punjab.
 The army sent against Shuja was trapped in the east, its generals Jai Singh and Dilir Khan submitted to Aurangzeb, but Dara's son, Suleiman Shikoh, escaped.
 Aurangzeb offered Shah Shuja the governorship of Bengal.
 This move had the effect of isolating Dara Shikoh and causing more troops to defect to Aurangzeb.
 Shah Shuja, who had declared himself emperor in Bengal began to annex more territory and this prompted Aurangzeb to march from Punjab with a new and large army that fought during the battle of Khajwa, where Shah Shuja and his chain-mail armoured war elephants were routed by the forces loyal to Aurangzeb.
 Shah Shuja then fled to Arakan (in present-day Burma), where he was executed by the local rulers.